 When this was first understood, it was a very startling result.
 It was Albert Einstein who first explained thephotoelectric effect and he received the Nobel Prize in Physics for this work.

-So, in summary-light is a particle, but has some wave-like behavior.
+So, in summary-light is a particle with wave-like behavior.

 Chemisty, The Central Science, 10th Ed.